 Basement windows are most often made using inexpensive steel or wood frames.
 As these materials age, they will begin to break down, showing signs of rust, corrosion, and decay.

 As the frames break down, the window panes begin to hang more loosely, and the frame itself begins to hang loosely in its opening in your basement wall.

 Along with becoming a leaking issue, these windows will also become drafty.
 As your home loses conditioned air, your energy costs will rise.

 Fortunately, basement window leaks can be fixed quickly, easily, and permanently by draining any leaking water into your perimeter drainage system.

 At Lowcountry Basement Systems, we fix flooding basement windows every day.
-If you'd like a free wet basement repair quote in Warner Robins, Macon, Savannah, Hilton Head Island, Statesboro, Beaufort, Walterboro, Jesup, Saint Marys, Hinesville, Kingsland, Swainsboro, Rincon, Glennville, Lyons, Guyton, Vidalia, Bluffton, Richmond Hill, Sylvania, Fort Stewart, Saint Simons Island, contact us today!
+If you'd like a free wet basement repair quote in Warner Robins, Charleston, Macon, Savannah, Hilton Head Island, Statesboro, Beaufort, Walterboro, Jesup, Saint Marys, Hinesville, Kingsland, Swainsboro, Rincon, Glennville, Lyons, Guyton, Vidalia, Bluffton, Richmond Hill, Sylvania, Fort Stewart, Saint Simons Island, contact us today!

 We fix leaking basement windows with the WellDuct® Basement Window System to redirect flooding to a perimeter drain or drywell.
 During installation, our technicians follow these four simple steps:

 Old basement window frames easily rust and rot.
 Combine them with corroded, debris-filled metal window wells, and you have a real eyesore!

 To make matters worse, these window wells leak when filled with snow and rain during wet seasons, which can then make its way into your home.